Norepinephrine: Central nervous system

 The noradrenergic neurons in the brain form a neurotransmitter system, that, when activated, exerts effects on large areas of the brain.
 The effects are manifested in alertness, arousal, and readiness for action.

 Noradrenergic neurons (i.e., neurons whose primary neurotransmitter is norepinephrine) are comparatively few in number, and their cell bodies are confined to a few relatively small brain areas, but they send projections to many other brain areas and exert powerful effects on their targets.
 These noradrenergic cell groups were first mapped in 1964 by Annica Dahlström and Kjell Fuxe, who assigned them labels starting with the letter "A" (for "aminergic").
 In their scheme, areas A1 through A7 contain the neurotransmitter norepinephrine (A8 through A14 contain dopamine).
 Noradrenergic cell group A1 is located in the caudal ventrolateral part of the medulla, and plays a role in the control of body fluid metabolism.
 Noradrenergic cell group A2 is located in a brainstem area called the solitary nucleus; these cells have been implicated in a variety of responses, including control of food intake and responses to stress.
 Cell groups A5 and A7 project mainly to the spinal cord.

 The most important source of norepinephrine in the brain is the locus coeruleus, which contains noradrenergic cell group A6 and adjoins cell group A4.
-The locus coeruleus is quite small in absolute terms—in primates it is estimated to contain around 15,000 neurons, less than one-millionth of the neurons in the brain—but it sends projections to every major part of the brain and also to the spinal cord.
+The locus coeruleus is quite small in absolute terms—in primates, it is estimated to contain around 15,000 neurons, less than one-millionth of the neurons in the brain—but it sends projections to every major part of the brain and also to the spinal cord.

 The level of activity in the locus coeruleus correlates broadly with vigilance and speed of reaction.
 LC activity is low during sleep and drops to virtually nothing during the REM (dreaming) state.
 It runs at a baseline level during wakefulness, but increases temporarily when a person is presented with any sort of stimulus that draws attention.
 Unpleasant stimuli such as pain, difficulty breathing, bladder distension, heat or cold generate larger increases.
 Extremely unpleasant states such as intense fear or intense pain are associated with very high levels of LC activity.

-Norepinephrine released by the locus coeruleus affects brain function in a number of ways.
-It enhances processing of sensory inputs, enhances attention, enhances formation and retrieval of both long term and working memory, and enhances the ability of the brain to respond to inputs by changing the activity pattern in the prefrontal cortex and other areas.
+Norepinephrine released by the locus coeruleus affects brain function in several ways.
+It enhances processing of sensory inputs, enhances attention, enhances formation and retrieval of both long-term and working memory, and enhances the ability of the brain to respond to inputs by changing the activity pattern in the prefrontal cortex and other areas.
 The control of arousal level is strong enough that drug-induced suppression of the LC has a powerful sedating effect.

-There is great similarity between situations that activate the locus coeruleus in the brain and situations that activate the sympathetic nervous system in the periphery: the LC essentially mobilizes the brain for action while the sympathetic system mobilizes the body.
+There is a great similarity between situations that activate the locus coeruleus in the brain and situations that activate the sympathetic nervous system in the periphery: the LC essentially mobilizes the brain for action while the sympathetic system mobilizes the body.
 It has been argued that this similarity arises because both are to a large degree controlled by the same brain structures, particularly a part of the brainstem called the nucleus gigantocellularis.